Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 ## JavaScript

-Script files were tested through W3C CSS Validation Service.
+Script files were tested through jshint Validation Service.
 I was able to correct all findings.

 # Compatibility and Responsiveness

  I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
  I also used Am I Responsive online tool for checking responsiveness on different devices.

+# Technology Used
+ - GitPod - an online IDE for developing this project.
+ - Git - for version control.
+ - GitHub - for remotely storing project's code.
+ - GIMP2 - for editing images.
+ - Am I Responsive - for creation of the images in the readme file and checking responsiveness.

-## Technologies Used
+ ## Front-End
+ - HTML - to build the foundation of the project.
+ - CSS - to create custom styles.

-### Languages Used
+ ## Languages Used
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)
 -   [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)
 -   [JavaScript](https://www.javascript.com/)
 -   [jQuery](https://jqueryui.com)

-### Frameworks, Libraries & Programs Used
+## Frameworks, Libraries & Programs Used

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.